steltenpower/PowerGists/README.md

 ====
 - static/generated/interactive VISUALS consisting of objects that are intrinsically structured/layered/relatable, making it a common (often 'under the hood') format for visualizing anything expressed in some regular data format or domain-specific language.
 - searchable text in any shape, filters, styling, animating, infinite sharp zoom
-- part of the (modular and semantic) web and (specifically) composable HTML; anything in the browser and loads of apps too.
+- part of the (open, modular and semantic) web and (specifically) composable HTML; anything in the browser and loads of apps too.
 - abbreviation of Scalable Vector Graphics
+- Give me a time limit up-front when you ask me about this: On invitation I've written some technical articles on how to code/create things with SVG, given some presentations, but most importantly I've brought people together on SVG and other graphical web technologies from all around the world, being the main organisor twice: University of Twente (2005) and Google HeadQuarters (2009)

 Artificial Intelligence (AI):
 ========================